-The purpose of this report is to contribute towards the effective two-way communication between the Council's external auditors and the Council's Audit and Governance Committee, as 'those charged with governance'.
+The purpose of this report is to contribute towards the effective two-way communication between Blackburn with Darwen Borough Council's external auditors and Blackburn with Darwen Borough Council's Audit and Governance Committee, as 'those charged with governance'.
 The report covers some important areas of the auditor risk assessment where we are required to make inquiries of the Audit and Governance Committee under auditing standards.